fabricio-p/fabricio-p/README.md

 - Elixir & Erlang<br />
   I know how to use them, but I can't find a use case for them.
 - Python<br />
-  I have actively used it before for different stuff, now I just use it for scripts.
+  I have actively used it before for a variety of things, now I just use it for scripts.
 - Bash<br />
   .bashrc and other small scripts.
 - WebAssembly-Text (WAT)<br />
 - WeeChat<br />
   Still haven't used that once.
 - CMake<br />
-  I don't use, I just need it to build other projects.
+  I don't use it per se, I just need it to build other projects.

 ### Actively used languages and tools.

 - C<br />
-  Yes, I'm a C programmer, yes I love low level and native, yes I like to manage memory by myself and I believe a library should never use hardcoded memory management functions (_ahem_ malloc _ahem_ free _ahem_), but instead it should use what the user tells it to.
+  Yes, I'm a C programmer, yes I love low level and native, and yes I like to manage memory by myself.
+I believe a library should never use hardcoded memory management functions (_ahem_ malloc _ahem_ free _ahem_), but instead it should use what the user tells it to.
 BTW I love macros and I unit-test my C projects.
 - CUnit<br />
   Unit testing library for C.
 - Makefile<br />
   What C programmer I would be if I didn't know how to use make.
-I may not be an expert but I have the sufficient knowledge needed to write a working one.
+I may not be an expert but I have the sufficient knowledge needed to write a working Makefile.
 - Git<br />
-  Who doesn't.
+  Who doesn't?
 - find & grep<br />
-  To find stuff in a lot of files in nested directories.
+  To find stuff in a haystack of files contained in nested directories.
 - C++<br />
   Only during winter because of CS olympiads.